abcfy2/docker_zhparser/readme.md

 A source repo of Postgres Chinese full-test search docker image, based on zhparser.

+Fork from: https://github.com/chen-xin/docker_zhparser, and upgrade to new version.

 Supported tags and respective Dockerfile links
 ===============================================